Consumer medicine information

 Warfarin.

-Elevated INR levels and occasional episodes of bleeding have been reported during concomitant use of warfarin and fluorouracil or its analogues.
+Elevated International Normalised Ratio (INR) levels and occasional episodes of bleeding have been reported during concomitant use of warfarin and fluorouracil or its analogues.
 In these cases, fluorouracil has usually been administered as one component of an antineoplastic combination regimen.
 Adequate anticoagulant response to warfarin and other coumarin-derivative therapy should be monitored regularly in patients taking fluorouracil.

 Live or live-attenuated vaccines.